KendallWeihe/website/README.md

   - `sudo KEY=<path>/<name>.key CERT=<path>/<name>.cert node server.js`

 # TODO:
+  - write different versions of dialog
+  - add portfolio page
+    - four sections
+      - 3 for highlighted projects
+      - 1 for miscellaneous crap
+  - logo icon (fixed top left)
+    - links to a more personal About Me page
+  - portfolio icon (fixed top right)
+  - throw all this in a Docker container (w/ hopes to orchestrate multiple sites in future)
+  - CloudFormation script
   - add a job that will backup log files w/ scp
-  - throw all this in a Docker container (w/ hopes to orchestrate multiple sites in future)
   - auto style for PHONE landscape
   - build automation